Home / Expertise / People services / Employment law and HR

 There are several scenarios where TUPE applies, for example, when a business or part of it, is sold to a new employer.
 TUPE is designed to protect the original rights and terms and conditions of the employees before and after the sale.

 Our lawyers specialise in TUPE work, supporting the TUPE aspects of the transactional work undertaken by the commercial, corporate and social housing teams.
-We have advised both purchasers and vendors in company acquisitions, sales and outsourcing transactions and the team is particularly experienced in advising registered providers on the TUPE implications of LSVTs.
+We have advised both purchasers and vendors in company acquisitions, sales and outsourcing transactions and the team is particularly experienced in advising registered providers on the TUPE implications of Large Scale Voluntary Transfers (LSVTs).

 Tribunal claims

-Defending employment tribunal claims is a stressful and time-consuming period.
+Bringing or defending employment tribunal claims can be stressful, time-consuming and costly.
 Our employment solicitors are experienced in dealing with any employment disputes and are able to guide you through the tribunal process from start to finish, gather evidence, and provide you with practical steps on how to progress matters.

-The most frequent disputes in an employment scenario are unfair dismissal and constructive dismissal, redundancy, discrimination and bullying.
+The most frequent disputes in an employment scenario are unfair dismissal, constructive unfair dismissal, redundancy and discrimination.

 If the ACAS EC process is unsuccessful, and the employee does proceed with a claim, it is advised that you seek legal advice quickly.
-You have to respond to the employee’s claim within 28 days and it is vital that you do not miss this deadline and that the defence you submit is fit for purpose.
+You will have to respond to the employee’s claim within by a specific deadline and it is vital that you do not miss this deadline and that the defence you submit is as strong as possible.

 Disciplinary issues

-It’s wise to have a disciplinary policy and procedure in place as part of your overall people management toolkit.
+It’s wise to have a disciplinary policy and procedure in place which follows the ACAS Code as part of your overall people management toolkit.
 Your policy should set out the exact steps to be followed should a disciplinary situation arise.

-However, with or without a policy, you still have to abide by the four-stage process so that, no matter what the outcome, you can demonstrate you have followed a fair procedure.
-This process includes; conducting an investigation, informing the employee of the allegations against them, having a formal meeting with them to allow them to respond, and giving them the right to appeal against any outcome.
+However, with or without a policy, you still have to abide by the four-stage process so that, no matter what the outcome, you can demonstrate that you have followed a fair procedure.
+This process includes: conducting an investigation; informing the employee of the allegations against them; having at least one formal meeting with them to allow them to respond; confirming the outcome in writing and giving them the right to appeal against the outcome.

 Settlement agreements